Basic Legal Guidelines for Setting Classroom Policies

 1. Illegal Discrimination in General

-Faculty members should make sure that their classroom policies do not have the effect (intentional or unintentional) of illegally discriminating on the basis of race, gender, national origin, religion, or disability.
+In accordance with University Policy 501, Nondiscrimination, faculty members should make sure that their classroom policies do not have the effect (intentional or unintentional) of illegally discriminating on the basis of race, color, religion, sex (including pregnancy and parenting), sexual orientation, gender identity, age, national origin, physical or mental disability, veteran status, or genetic information.
 Differential treatment based on one of these "protected" classes will result in the application of "strict scrutiny" by a court and require a "compelling governmental interest" to justify the practice.
 An otherwise discriminatory practice must be justified by a very important reason.

 Policies likely to involve illegal discrimination against a protected class: